Last updated on May 15, 2023

 Canadian Highlander, at face value, seems like a very inaccessible format to get into, but it’s quite the contrary!
 With a community wanting to get as many people as possible involved, the worldwide Canadian Highlander community is booming, with a very popular Discord server.

-The aforementioned Canadian Highlander discord is a great place to find MTGO games and interact with people!
+The Discord server is a great place to find MTGO games and interact with people!
 All the information and guidance you need is available within the community, which is very welcoming and can help you find the way to play the format that’s best for you.
 The format is completely community-driven and is left to its own devices (even though some WotC members play it), which just means that it’s a very tightly knit community.

 There are weekly tournaments on the server organized by the Tenth Point.
 They’re free to enter, and they’re a fun way to get into the format.
 I took part in one blindly when I started out and I had a lot of fun with it.
 It also allows you to experiment with things in your deck for free, in a competitive environment.